FIWARE/tutorials.Big-Data-Spark/README.md

 of the subscription.

 If the criteria of the subscription have been met, `timesSent` should be greater than `0`.
-A zero value would indicate that the `subject` of the subscription is incorrect or the subscription has created with the wrong `NGSILD-Tenant` header.
+A zero value would indicate that the `subject` of the subscription is incorrect, or the subscription has created with the wrong `NGSILD-Tenant` header.

 The `lastNotification` should be a recent timestamp - if this is not the case, then the devices are not regularly